orjanekeberg/arcfinder/README.md

 *** -a --angle

-Maximum angle (in drgrees) without intermediate points to bridge by an arc.
+Maximum angle (in degrees) without intermediate points to bridge by an arc.

 Default: 40 degrees